 The invention describes multifunctional, self-locking connection hook elements, which combine features of a rigging plate and a hook in one component.
-The components can, for example, be produced cost-effectively from thermoplastics.
+The components can be produced cost-effectively from plastics and metals.

 - Production by means of plastic injection moulding and 3D printing possible

 - Rigging plate and connection hook in one component

 - Possible materials: acrylonitrile butadiene styrene (ABS), polylactide (PLA), aluminium, stainless steel and titanium

 - Secure connection under load (connection can only be opened in a load-free state)